Save to My DOJO

 One of the most common types of cyberattacks is one where cybercriminals seek to compromise the victim’s web credentials.
 Using email-based phishing attacks and increasingly convincing social engineering techniques, victims are tricked into providing their user ID and password for a wide range of cloud-based platforms and applications.

+According to our 2023 Cybersecurity Report, phishing remains the most common type of email attack, constituting 39.6% of all detected threats.
 What makes online credentials so appealing to cybercriminals is the access these credentials provide to online banking, Office 365, Azure apps via Azure Active Directory, financial applications, customer data, and more.
 Gaining access to these kinds of applications and data can be detrimental to SMBs – potentially even causing them to shut their doors.

 So, how can you as an MSP help protect your customers from this kind of cyberattack?

 Now let’s get onto some MFA basics and then talk about how you can incorporate this security control into your service offerings.

 What is Multi-Factor Authentication?

 Multi-Factor Authentication (MFA) is a security method that uses multiple identifying “factors” to verify a user’s identity instead of relying on the traditional username and password.
 MFA requires additional factors to identify and authenticate the user.
 These factors include: